scraptechguy/IssuesEncoutered/Mac/HOWTO.md

+# Welcome in MacOS HOWTO!

+Before doing anything else (no matter how upset with an issue you are), please go over <a href="https://github.com/scraptechguy/IssuesEncoutered/blob/main/README.md" target="_blank">README.md</a> of this repo.
+Thanks!

 ## Python installation

 Mac's default version of Python is 2.7, to change that to the newest one, do the following...